kauramanp/FaceRecognitionMLApp/README.md

 # FaceRecognitionMLApp

-This uses google's ML kit to detect face
+This uses google's ML kit to detect face and face is saved in the preferences to match with the previously saved face